corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/backup-recommendations.md

 # CENM backup recommendations

 Various components of CENM read their configuration from the file system, and persist data to a database or into files on disk.
 Given that hardware can fail, operators of IT infrastructure must have a sound backup strategy in place.
 CENM holds important network information, such as approved and revoked network participants, the network map, and network parameters.
-While the latest network parameters are saved in a configuration file, the rest could not be recovered.
-As such, R3 strongly recommends implementing a comprehensive backup strategy.
+This is another reason why R3 strongly recommends implementing a comprehensive backup strategy.

 The following elements of a backup strategy are recommended: